matestack/matestack-ui-core/docs/install/README.md

 ## That's it!

 That's all you need to setup matestack!

-To check out the basics take a look at [concepts](/docs/concepts/README.md)!
+For your next steps in learning matestack we recommend you check out the basics [concepts](/docs/concepts/README.md) and follow the [hello world guide](/guides/10_hello_world.md) which shows you how to create your first matestack app!